On Vector Spaces with Formal Infinite Sums: Introduction

-In that sense we highlight here the following consequence of Theorem~\ref{thm:aleph1-small_case}, which answers the question for $\aleph_1$-ary strong vector spaces, i.e.\ for those in which summable families have at most countably many non-zero entries.

-\begin{thmA} If $X$ is an $\aleph_1$-ary strong vector space and $H$ is any linear subspace, taking all possible infinite sums in $X$ of summable families from $H$ yields a subspace $H'$ which is already closed under infinite sums in $X$ . \end{thmA}

-Albeit the question whether the conclusion of the Theorem above holds without the $\aleph_1$-arity assumption is left open, it is worth remarking that the $\aleph_1$-ary strong vector spaces encompass $\aleph_1$-bounded Hahn fields and the classical field of Logarithmic-Exponential Transseries as defined in \cite{van1997logarithmic}.

-Section~\ref{sec:Comp} compares $\Sigma\Vect_\k$ with other better understood categories.
-After briefly making explicit the fully faithful embedding of $B\Sigma\Vect_\k$ in $\Sigma\Vect_\k$, attention is switched to another reasonable category of strong vector spaces which is properly topological in nature.

-Recall that topological vector spaces linearly homeomorphic to spaces of the form $\k^I$ endowed with the product topology of discrete copies of $\k$, can equivalently be characterized as the \emph{linearly compact topological vector spaces} in the sense of Lefschetz~\cite{lefschetzAT}.

-Since when $\k^I$ and $\k^J$ are endowed with the product topology of discrete copies of $\k$, a map among them is strong linear if and only if it is continuous and linear, the category of strong vector spaces of the form $\k^I$ and strong linear maps between them is a full subcategory of the category $\TVect_{\k,s}$ of separated linearly topologized vector spaces.
-One may therefore wonder what other ``topological" reasonable category of strong vector spaces there may be.
-In this line of thought, let $\TVect_{\k, s}$ denote the category of separated linearly topologized vector spaces with continuous linear maps and $K\TVect_{\k, s}$ be the full subcategory of $\TVect_{\k,s}$ consisting of colimits of linearly compact topological vector spaces.
-We will show as part of Theorem~\ref{thm:KTVect_is_RCVS}:

-\begin{thmA} The category $K\TVect_{\k, s}$ is the maximum reasonable category of strong vector spaces among the subcategories of $\TVect_{\k, s}$ extending the subcategory of linearly compact spaces and containing all discrete spaces.
-Moreover the resulting fully faithful embedding $K\TVect_{\k, s}\to \Sigma\Vect_\k$ has a left adjoint. \end{thmA}
+Most of Section~\ref{sec:OrtSmallRefl} is presented in the more general setting of torsion theories of $\Ind\-(\Vect^\op)$ (e.g.\ the above mentioned Corollary~\ref{cor:SigmaVect_is_reflective} is an instance of the more general Theorem~\ref{thm:Q-free_are_reflective}).
+This generality will be useful in the last two sections.

-In $K\TVect_{\k, s}$ infinite sums can be understood as topological limits and strong linear maps as continuous linear maps.
-Most of the results relating to this comparison are merely observed and are probably part of the folklore related to the theory of linearly topologized vector spaces and Lefschetz’s duality.
+Section~\ref{sec:Comp} compares $\Sigma\Vect$ with other better understood categories.
+After briefly making explicit the fully faithful embedding of $B\Sigma\Vect$ in $\Sigma\Vect$, attention is switched to another reasonable category of strong vector spaces which is properly topological in nature.
+It will be shown that a reflective subcategory of $\Sigma\Vect$ is equivalent to a specific reflective subcategory $K\TVect_{s}$ of the category $\TVect$ of linearly topologized vector spaces: in such a category infinite sums can be understood as topological limits and strongly linear maps as continuous linear maps.
+The category $K\TVect_{s}$ consists of the colimits in the category $\TVect_{s}$ of separated linearly topologized vector spaces, of \emph{linearly compact topological vector spaces} (in the sense of Lefschetz~\cite{lefschetz1942algebraic}).
+The results relating to this comparison are merely observed and are probably part of the folklore related to the theory of linearly topologized vector spaces and Lefschetz's duality.